realworldocaml/book/en/03-expressions-variables-and-functions.md

 This actually binds two variables, one for each element of the pair.
 Using a pattern in a let-binding makes the most sense for a pattern that is _irrefutable_, i.e., where everything of the type in question must match the pattern.
-Tuple and record patterns are immutable, but list patterns are not.
+Tuple and record patterns are irrefutable, but list patterns are not.
 Here's an example of a list pattern match that generates a warning because not all cases are covered.